by Tim Gilmore, 8/28/2016

 According to a Sons of Confederate Veterans pamphlet by the front door, “The Southern Soldier fought for a just cause, and the light of their accomplishments can never be dimmed by any revision of History.”
 It’s this revisionist “politically correct world” that’s branded “the Confederate Soldier as a traitor.
 We see it differently.”

-The library contains two shelves labeled “Black History,” but there’s no Frederick Douglass, no Sojourner Truth, no Civil Rights, and nothing on the blues and black music.
+The library contains two shelves labeled “Black History,” but there’s no Frederick Douglass, no Sojourner Truth, no Civil Rights.
+There’s nothing on Jacksonville’s rich black history: no Eartha White, no Abraham Lincoln Lewis, no James Weldon Johnson, A. Philip Randolph or Blind Blake.
+There’s nothing on the blues and black music.
 These black histories were written by unremembered white writers.

 For the G. Howard Bryan Museum of Southern History is less a museum of Southern history than a shrine to the Confederacy.